luk-f/luk-f/README.md

 - I'm currently work on a algorithm used to aggregate movement data (in 2D) and generalize spatial information:
 [luk-f/AggOfMassiveMvtData](https://github.com/luk-f/AggOfMassiveMvtData),
      - and I've implemented a specific package with `pybind11`: [luk-f/pyhaversine](https://github.com/luk-f/pyhaversine)
-- And obviously, I should refer to my PhD work 🎓 that just finished last year, an unsupervised method of anomaly detection on multidimensional stream data (a CFOF approximation with *i*SAX tree):
+- And obviously, I should refer to my PhD work 🎓 ~~that just finished last year~~, an unsupervised method of anomaly detection on multidimensional stream data (a CFOF approximation with *i*SAX tree):
 [luk-f/pyCFOFiSAX](https://github.com/luk-f/pyCFOFiSAX)
 - Also developed the CFOF method to compare it to my thesis work: [luk-f/pyCFOF](https://github.com/luk-f/pyCFOF)